-We note that the baseline methods were previously evaluated on datasets of larger size: ST-GCN, DeepfMRI, and TFF were evaluated on datasets with $\sim 1000$ , $\sim 700$ , and $\sim 200-1000$ subjects, respectively.
+We note that the baseline methods were previously evaluated on datasets of larger size: ST-GCN, DeepfMRI, and TFF were evaluated on datasets with ~ 1000 , ~ 700 , and $\sim 200-1000$ subjects, respectively.
 Our study predicts stress using the CPS dataset, which is an order of magnitude smaller and matches in size many of the current fMRI studies.

 Implementation details MetricFMRI utilizes the AdamW (Loshchilov and Hutter, 2017) optimizer, with a weight decay of 1e-7 during the first pre-training phase where the encoder and decoder are trained for reconstruction, without the transformer, and 0.01 during the second pre-training phase of the triplet objective as well as the fine tuning.
 The window size is set to w = 30 across all experiments, with a stride of s = 7.
 The encoder architecture imposes a bottleneck layer of size d = 2640.
 In our experiments, all MetricFMRI models were trained by using a single V100 GPU card. the two pre-training phases and the fine-tuning took 10, 15, and 25 epochs respectively, accumulating a total of approximately 30 hours of training.
-Weights are initialized with pytorch's 'kaiming\uniform' initialization.
+Weights are initialized with pytorch's 'kaiming_uniform' initialization and at each training phase continues with the weights from the previous phase.